OvercastCommunity/Issues/README.md

 ### General Guidelines:

-* To the best of your ability be concise about the issue you are specifying.
+* To the best of your ability, be concise about the issue you are specifying.
-* If unsure about a potential issue, do not hesitate to contact the Overcast Community through discord.
+* If unsure about a potential issue, do not hesitate to contact the [Overcast Community through Discord](https://oc.tc/discord).
 * Be careful with creating new issues that are related to general suggestions.
 This repository is better for *specific, technical* bugs or *confirmed* features.